-Before submitting a test application for test drives on roads, which are publicly accessible, testing organisations are obliged to subject the planned test track(s) to a careful route analysis and risk assessment.
+Before submitting a test application for test drives on public roads, testing organisations are obliged to subject the planned test track(s) to a careful route analysis and risk assessment.
 The route analysis and risk assessment serves to minimise route-specific obstacles and risks.

-1 Ordinance of the Federal Minister of Transport, Innovation and Technology on Framework Conditions for Automated Driving (Ordinance on Automated Driving - AutomatFahrV), BGBI.
-II No. 143/2022
+1 Ordinance of the Federal Minister of Transport, Innovation and Technology on Framework Conditions for Automated Driving (Ordinance on Automated Driving - AutomatFahrV), BGBl.
+II No. 287/2024

 The Contact Point Automated Mobility provides a template for the route analysis and risk assessment.
 The standardised processing and documentation is intended to increase traceability in the assessment of the test application by the competent authority.
 Testing organisations are not obliged to use the template provided by the Contact Point Automated Mobility for the route analysis and risk assessment, but in any case, an equivalent result must be provided.
+In addition, a summary of the route analysis and risk assessment must be prepared, which serves as an overview of the identified risks, mitigation measures and general findings from the process carried out.
+The template provided by the contact point must be used for this summary in order to ensure completeness and uniformity.
 The results are to be submitted to the Contact Point Automated Mobility together with the application documents.